buhrmi/buhrmi/README.md

 ## Work together?

 Currently open for new positions.
-[Reach out](mailto:buhrmi@gmail.com) if you're looking for an UI/UX implementor.
+[Reach out](mailto:buhrmi@gmail.com) if you're looking for an UI/UX implementor or technical co-founder.

 ## Past and current projects